malczuuu/algopt/README.md

 Optimization of algorithms for operations on vectors and matrices.

+Projects from modeling of the technical problems classes at [Cracow University of Technology](https://pk.edu.pl) created by Damian Malczewski in 2019/20.

-Exercises from Modeling of the Technical Problems classes converted from Visual Studio into CMake project to be able to build and run on Linux platform.
+Project structure was converted from Visual Studio into CMake project to be able to build and run on other platforms as well.

 * [`matvec1`](/src/matvec1) - matrix by vector multiplication (1)
 * [`matvec2`](/src/matvec2) - matrix by vector multiplication (2)